muzafferozhan/Taxi_Fare_and_Gratuity_Prediction/README.md

 * etc.

 ## Project Description
+- Dataset used for the project is a sample drawn from TLC's 113 millions-row data (https://data.cityofnewyork.us/Transportation/2017-Yellow-Taxi-Trip-Data/biws-g3hs).

 (Provide more detailed overview of the project.
 Talk a bit about your data sources and what questions and hypothesis you are exploring.
 What specific data analysis/visualization and modelling work are you using to solve the problem?
 What blockers and challenges are you facing?
 Feel free to number or bullet point things here)

 ## Needs of this project